lindacom/main-php-website-2021/projects/shopping cart/README.md

 echo sizeof($_SESSION['cart']);
   }?>
 ```
+if there are items in the cart, display the contents of the cart
 ```

                          <!-- if there are items in the cart, display the contents of the cart -->